Marah macrocarpa: Description

 The flower can vary in color from yellowish green to cream to white.
 Flowers appear soon after the vine emerges.
 The flowers are monoecious, that is, individual flowers are either male or female, but both sexes can be found on the same plant.
-Male flowers appear in open clusters while females flowers, distinguished by a swollen base, usually appear individually.
+Male flowers appear in open clusters while female flowers, distinguished by a swollen base, usually appear individually.
 The plant is self-fertile, i.e. pollen from the male flowers can fertilise the female flowers on the same plant; pollination is by insects.